 Let Victor catch Printify base-cost drift before your margin does

 Gildan 5000 base costs move.
-Etsy fees shift.
-Your real per-SKU margin isn't what your pricing spreadsheet says it is — and the quarterly P&L tells you months after the damage.
-Victor is an AI operator that connects to your Printify and storefront data, runs unit economics live against your live data warehouse, and flags the SKUs where margin has quietly slipped.
+The Printify Premium plan just went up.
+Etsy fees compound.
+Your real per-SKU margin isn't what your pricing spreadsheet says it is — and the monthly P&L tells you weeks after the damage.
+Victor is an AI operator that connects to your Printify and Shopify data, runs unit economics live against your actual order-side COGS, and flags the SKUs where margin has quietly slipped.

-When a provider raises rates, when Etsy bumps fees, when your bestseller variant suddenly costs $1.40 more per unit: you find out the day it happens.
+When a provider raises rates, when Etsy bumps fees, when your bestseller variant suddenly costs more per unit: you find out before the next bad month.
 Victor proposes the repricing — you approve.

 Try Victor free